maciejb2k/maciejb2k/README.md

 ### Hello there 💫
-Currently, I'm working as a Ruby on Rails Developer.
+Currently, I'm working as a Support Engineer.
 Below, you can check out some of my side projects that I made for fun over the past few years:

 #### Backend:
 <table>